 Pinkham Notch during the autumn months – White Mountains, New Hampshire

-Pinkham Notch, New Hampshire USA – Planning a photography trip to Pinkham Notch is rewarding anytime of year, but I have to suggest the autumn season when the New Hampshire landscape is exploding with beautiful foliage.
+Pinkham Notch, New Hampshire – Planning a photography trip to Pinkham Notch is rewarding anytime of year, but I have to suggest the autumn season when the New Hampshire landscape is exploding with beautiful foliage.
 The foliage is incredible and worth the visit even if you have no interest in photography!